Puerto Rico Army National Guard: History

 It has been estimated that anywhere from 250,000 to 500,000 Hispanics served in the armed forces during World War II.
 This represents a range of 2.5 to 5% of all persons who served during the war.
 Figures are imprecise because, with the exception of Puerto Ricans, data on Hispanics were not maintained.
 Over 53,000 Puerto Ricans served during the period 1940-1946.
 National guard units from Texas, New Mexico, Arizona, and California had a high representation of Mexican Americans.
 The US Army has never segregated Hispanic soldiers.
 The Puerto Rico National Guard was called into Federal Active Service in October 1940, and assigned to the Puerto Rican Department in accordance with the existing War Plan Orange.
 Members of Puerto Rico's National Guard, of the present 65th USA Reserve Command, and of its ancestors, the 65th Infantry Regiment and the 1899 Puerto Rican Regiment US Volunteers, were residents of the archipelago.
 Approximately 200 Puerto Rican women served in the Women's Army Corps.

 Puerto Rico Army National Guard (PRARNG) support to the Puerto Rico Police Department (PRPD) is the longest sustained support to a law enforcement mission in modern U.S. history.
 Targets are drug dealers and other criminal elements.
 The Puerto Rico National Guard (PRNG) has concentrated on the Homeland Defense [HLD] mission by fighting drug-related crime on the archipelago and providing humanitarian relief to the communities affected by the drug trade.
 The PRNG concentrates on support to domestic civil authorities, counterdrug operations and humanitarian assistance.
 During Operation Centurion in 1996, PRNG units and the police moved into 76 housing projects to arrest dealers and criminals and restore community order.
 Puerto Rico Governor Pedro Rossello created the program to reinforce limited Puerto Rico LEA assets and drive out drug traffickers from housing areas.
 The secondary objective was to restore normalcy to communities through a coordinated security and social effort.
 Soldiers from aviation and military police units supported the police in the initial cordon, search, seizure and arrest phase.
 Once the target area was cleared of identifiable criminal elements, infantry, artillery, engineer and maintenance personnel helped community agencies rebuild housing complexes, distribute antidrug literature, rehabilitate facilities and dispose of garbage.

 The program was a resounding success, and the PRNG's skills and resources were paramount.
-Unfortunately, in terms of active force integration, this wealth of operational experience was misdirected.
-The PRNG applied and exercised MOOTW doctrine, not conventional war-fighting practices.
-They used valuable training days that could have been used for collective combat training.
-They also built close cooperation, reinforced habitual relationships and integrated with police and various social agencies-not with AC combat forces.
+This wealth of operational experience grew the PRNG's Stability and support operations skills considerably.
+They also built close cooperation, reinforced habitual relationships and integrated with police and various social agencies.